IgnacioGarron/IgnacioGarron.github.io/_pages/publications.md

 2. High-frequency Density Nowcasts of State-Level CO2 Emissions in the U.S., with Andrey Ramos (UC3M).

+3. Measuring geopolitical risk on energy inflation: A panel quantile approach, with Cristina Amado (UC3M) and Helena Veiga (UC3M).

 **Working papers**

-1. Vulnerable Funding in the Global Economy (with H. Chuliá and J.M.
-Uribe).
-R&R Journal of Banking and Finance, Research Institute of Applied Economics Working Paper 2021/06.

-2. Monitoring Daily Unemployment at Risk (with H. Chuliá and J.M.
+1. Monitoring Daily Unemployment at Risk (with H. Chuliá and J.M.
 Uribe).

 **Books**